On a numerical criterion for Fano fourfolds: Preliminaries

-\begin{conj}[Non-vanishing conjecture for strictly nef anti-canonical divisors] Let $X$ be a projective (rationally connected) manifold such that the anti-canonical divisor $-K_X$ is strictly nef.
-Then, we have that $\kappa (-K_X)\geq 0$. \end{conj}
+\begin{conj}[Non-vanishing conjecture for strictly nef anti-canonical divisors] Let $X$ be a projective rationally connected manifold such that the anti-canonical divisor $-K_X$ is strictly nef.
+Then, we have that $\kappa (X, -K_X)\geq 0$. \end{conj}

-The following lemma is a first step towards the weak Campana--Peternell's conjecture.
+The following lemma is a first step towards Conjecture \ref{conj.weak.cp}.

-\begin{lem} Let $X$ be a projective manifold such that the anti-canonical divisor $-K_X$ is strictly nef.
-Let $V$ be a nonzero prime divisor.
-Then, there exists a positive integer $m_0$ (dependent on $V$) such that the Cartier divisor $V-mK_X$ is strictly nef for any integer $m> m_0$.
+\begin{lem} Let $X$ be a projective rationally connected manifold such that the anti-canonical divisor $-K_X$ is strictly nef.
+Let $V$ be a nonzero effective divisor on $X$.
+Then, there exists a positive integer $m_0$ (dependent on $V$) such that $V-mK_X$ is strictly nef for any integer $m> m_0$.
 Moreover, if $V-mK_X$ is big for some $m> m_0+1$, then $V-mK_X$ is ample. \end{lem}